 1. Check your UKVI account.
 Most status updates appear there before email.

 2. Contact UKVI Contact Centre (gov.uk form).
 Provide GWF reference.
-Response in 5–10 working days.
+Response in 5 to 10 working days.
 Usually: "your application is being processed."

 3. MP enquiry.
 Your UK MP (or your sponsor's MP) can raise a case with the Home Office Account Management team.
-Response times drop dramatically — often 2–3 weeks.
+Response times drop dramatically, often 2 to 3 weeks.
 Free.

 4. Pre-action protocol letter.
 If you're 3+ months past service standard and facing specific harm (job offer withdrawal, course place loss), a solicitor's PAP letter forces a response within 14 days.